Last updated: 29 January 2021

-Put simply, back bills are catch-up bills that your energy supplier sends to you when it didn’t charge you correctly for the energy you have been using.
-Although it seems surprising that energy suppliers could make errors in such an important area, it is actually a fairly common occurrence.
-In fact, over the past couple of years, Ofgem has fined the big six energy suppliers a total of £53 million for bad billing practices.
+Put simply, back bills are catch-up bills that your energy supplier sends to you when it didn’t charge you correctly for the energy you’ve been using.
+Although it seems surprising that energy suppliers would make errors in such a key area, it still occurs surprisingly often, judging by the number of complaints and fines handed out – a staggering £53 million has been paid in fines by the big six energy suppliers in recent years for so-called ‘bad billing’ practices.

-In the UK, the average gas and electric bill amounts to around £104.50 per month, or £1,254 a year.
-And according to Ofgem, the typical bill for back billing comes out at £1,160, although in some cases, it could be much more.
-That’s a significant amount of money, and if you’re incorrectly undercharged for your energy bill, you could end up needing to repay a substantial amount.
+It’s a significant amount of money to find at short notice, and if you’ve been incorrectly undercharged for your energy bill, you could end up needing to repay a substantial amount.
 This can have a serious effect on your household’s finances, so it’s important to know exactly what to do if you encounter any issues with back billing from your energy supplier.

-There are several different reasons why your energy supplier may have made an error when calculating your electricity bill.
+There are several different reasons why your energy supplier may have made an error when calculating your electricity or gas bill.
 Here are some of the most common reasons for back billing:

 Fortunately, there are a set of principles – known as the Ofgem back billing rules or the back billing principles – that can help you work out what to do if you’ve received a back bill from your energy supplier.
 Essentially, these back billing rules state that energy suppliers cannot attempt to rectify incorrect energy charges from longer than 12 months ago, assuming that the supplier was the party at fault, not the customer.